Jaffer-sadiq/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

     1. Leave the remaining options at their defaults and select **Save**.

-1. Your **Practice** environment should now show in the list of Environments.
+1. Your **Dev One** environment should now show in the list of Environments.

    > **Note**: Your environment may take a few minutes to provision.
 Refresh the page if needed.